hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ### Configuration JSON Format

 To be able to run the main code, you need to provide a valid JSON file which contains 4 main properties.
-These are `dataset_properties`, `model_properties`, `training_properties`, and `evaluation_properties` (Check config.json for detailed view, I think definitions are pretty straightforward).
+These are `dataset_properties`, `model_properties`, `training_properties`, and `evaluation_properties`:

 - `dataset_properties` contains dataset-related information such as path, embedding, batch information.
 - `model_properties` contains model-related parameters.
 Inside this property,